Arayankavu: Hidayathul Islam Jumaa Masjid

 Situated in the heart of Arayankavu, opposite to Devi Kshethram and the Homeo clinic.
-The mosque is three storied which has a lot of space for eidul fithar prayers.
-The Ifthar party in fasting time in the masjid is very famous.
+The mosque is three storied which has a lot of space for Eid al-Fitr prayers.
+The Iftar party in fasting time in the masjid is very famous.

 St.Mary's church Thottara

 The church is situated at Thottara, 1 km from arayankavu bus stop.
-The church is under kotayam arch diocese.
+The church is under kottayam arch diocese.

 Kanjiramattom mosque

 The mosque is situated at Kanjiramattom, 3 km from Arayankavu.
 It is believed that the mosque was erected over the mortal remains of a Muslim saint, Sheikh Faridudheen.
 Another great Muslim saint, Baver, is supposed to have prayed here and attained salvation.
 The Kodikuthu festival, which falls in 13 to 15 January, is a major attraction for thousands of devotees.

 Perumpilly Symhasana Church

-The church has a small museum where the belongings of Parumala Thirumeni are preserved.
+The church has a small museum where the belongings of Gregorios of Parumala are preserved.
 It is located 6 km away from Arayankavu town.